Al Ahly SC: Media

 In addition, the club has its own weekly magazine which covers the club's various news.

+Al-Ahly lead the top six most popular football clubs on social media from Africa on 12 October 2022:

 Kits and crest

-On 3 November 1917, Mohamed Sherif Sabri Bek (who was the uncle of King Farouk I) became a member of the club and designed the first logo of Al Ahly (10 years after the foundation of the club), it was inspired by the Egyptian flag (which was red and white at the time) and had a crown that represented Egypt's royal rule.
-In 1952, following the July Revolution and changing the ruling method of Egypt to presidency, the crown was removed.
+On 3 November 1917, Mohamed Sherif Sabri Bek (who was the uncle of King Farouk I) became a member of the club and designed the first logo of Al-Ahly.
+It was inspired by the Egyptian flag ("Sultanate of Egypt" at that time which was red and white) and had a crown that represented Egypt's royal rule.
+In 1952, following the July Revolution and the change of ruling regime from Monarchy to Republic, the crown was removed, and replaced with the word "Nady" which means club in arabic.
 The logo remained unchanged until 2007, when it had slight changes celebrating the club's centenary.
 In late 2018, a 4th star was added on the top of the badge after Al Ahly's 40th league title.
-Al Ahly's crest was voted "the most beautiful in the game" in a 2020 poll by Spanish newspaper Marca.
+Al Ahly's crest was voted "the second most beautiful in the game" in a 2020 poll by Spanish newspaper Marca.

+Al Ahly's kit has traditionally always been identified with a red shirt, white shorts, and red socks.